academie-de-espee/marshal-rules-update/handbook.md

     #.
 Equestrian marshals and marshals-in-training must attend Unevent every year to maintain their warrant.
 Marshals who cannot attend Unevent must contact the KEO no later than 2 weeks following Unevent to arrange a time to discuss the equestrian program updates.
     #.
 Becoming an Equestrian Marshal
         #.
 Those who want to become an equestrian marshal must take Equestrian Marshal 101 before being entered in the marshal database as a Marshal-in-Training.
         #.
-All Equestrian marshals will have completed the steps in the Marshal-in-training program (Atlantian Book of Policy section 3.1.3.1.7) as required by the Atlantian Earl Marshal before being warranted.
+All Equestrian marshals will have completed the steps in the Marshal-in-training program (See "Apprentice Marshals") as required by the Atlantian Earl Marshal before being warranted.
         #.
 Marshals in Training (MiTs) will be responsible for asking their regional marshal for a mentor for the period of training.
 The mentor shall be an equestrian marshal the MIT can work with on a regular basis (i.e. running local practices and events).
 Mentors must be warranted equestrian marshals, they must have permission from the KEO before taking on any new MiTs, and must agree to mentor the MiT.
         #.
 Mentors are responsible for updating the regional marshal on the progress of the MiT.
         #.
 The prospective Marshal-in-Training (MiT) will be responsible for holding onto their training paperwork until the MiT is ready to be warranted.
 Upon such time as the MiT is ready to be warranted, their mentor shall review the paperwork with the MIT (to ensure the mentor is satisfied with the MIT’s readiness) and then turn in the paperwork to the KEO or the marshal designated by the KEO for taking MIT paperwork.